Brainwashed (George Harrison album)

-Brainwashed is the twelfth and final studio album by English rock musician George Harrison.
-It was released posthumously on 18 November 2002, almost a year after his death at age 58, and 15 years after his previous studio album, Cloud Nine.
+Brainwashed is the twelfth and final studio album by the English rock musician George Harrison.
+It was released posthumously on 19 November 2002, almost a year after his death at age 58, and 15 years after his previous studio album, Cloud Nine.
 Recordings began over a decade before Harrison's death but were repeatedly delayed.
 The album's overdubs were completed by his son Dhani, session drummer Jim Keltner, and longtime friend and collaborator Jeff Lynne.

 Brainwashed reached the top 30 in the UK and the top 20 in the US, and received mostly favourable reviews.
 The album includes the singles "Stuck Inside a Cloud" and "Any Road".
 The instrumental "Marwa Blues" went on to receive the 2004 Grammy Award for Best Pop Instrumental Performance, while "Any Road" was nominated for Best Male Pop Vocal Performance.